 There are some jobs, such as acting or modeling roles, that call for a picture on your resume—and in those cases, you certainly should include one.
 There are also some places in the world where resume pictures are customary.
 If you’re still on the fence, consider what a resume picture will add and what is best practice in your local job market before deciding.

 It’s true that recruiters and hiring managers will eventually come across your smiling face as you advance in the hiring process.
-But we still believe it’s best to keep your experience, skills, and achievements front and center when applying to jobs.
+But we still believe it’s best to keep your experience, skills, and achievements front and center when applying for jobs.
 As hiring practices are constantly evolving, we’ll keep an eye on the resume picture trend and update you if the industry recommendation changes.

 You can see how your resume stands up against applicant tracking systems and learn how to optimize your resume here or scan your resume against any job description below: